pacargile/SYNTHE/README.md

 https://www.dropbox.com/s/6fs0lfqbmixwidx/CargileLL_1400_1900.bin.gz

+(Be sure to gunzip the binary master line list file!)

 ## Tests

 There is an example test script in test/ that runs end-to-end (No broadening right now, this will change).